Boosting the Power of Kernel Two-Sample Tests: Introduction

 Among the aforementioned methods kernel-based tests have emerged as a powerful technique for detecting distributional differences on general domains.
 The basic idea is to quantify the discrepancy between the two distributions $P$ and $Q$ in terms of the largest difference in expectation between $f(X)$ and $f(Y)$, for $X \sim P$ and $Y \sim Q$, over functions $f$ in the unit ball of a reproducing kernel Hilbert space (RKHS) defined on $\cX$.
 This is called the {\it maximum mean discrepancy} (MMD) between the distributions $P$ and $Q$ (see \eqref{eq:FPQ} for the precise definition), which can be conveniently estimated from the data in terms of the pairwise kernel dissimilarities (see Section \ref{sec:Kdefiniton} for details).
-Another useful property of the MMD is that it takes value zero if and only if the distributions $P$ and $Q$ are the same.
+For characteristic kernels (see Assumption \ref{assumption:K}), a useful property of the MMD is that it takes value zero if and only if the distributions $P$ and $Q$ are the same.
 Consequently, the test which rejects $H_0$ for large values of the estimated MMD is universally consistent (the power of the test converges to 1 as the sample size increases) for the hypothesis \eqref{eq:H01PQ} (see~\citet{gretton2012kernel} for further details).

 Although the kernel two-sample test is widely used and has found numerous applications, it often performs poorly for high-dimensional problems \citep{ramdas2015} and its empirical performance depends heavily on the choice of the kernel.
-Kernels are usually parametrized by their bandwidths, and the most popular strategy for choosing the kernel bandwidth is the {\it median heuristics}, where the bandwidth is chosen to be the median of the pairwise distances of the pooled sample \citep{gretton2012kernel}.
-Despite its popularity there is limited understanding of the median heuristic and empirical results demonstrate that the median heuristic performs poorly when differences between the 2 distributions occur at a scale that differs significantly from the median of the interpoint distances \citep{gretton2012optimal}.
-Another approach is to split the data and estimate the kernel by maximizing an approximate empirical power on the held-out data \citep{liu2020learning,gretton2012optimal}.
+Kernels are usually parametrized by their bandwidths, and the most popular strategy for choosing the kernel bandwidth is the {\it median heuristic}, where the bandwidth is chosen to be the median of the pairwise distances of the pooled sample \citep{gretton2012kernel}.
+Despite its popularity there is limited understanding of the median heuristic and empirical results demonstrate that the median heuristic performs poorly when differences between the 2 distributions occur at a scale that differs significantly from the median of the interpoint distances.
+Another approach is to split the data and estimate the kernel by maximizing an approximate empirical power on the held-out data \citep{gretton2012optimal,liu2020learning}.
 This, however, can lead to loss in power for smaller sample sizes.
-(For a discussion of other related methods see Section \ref{sec:broaderscope}.)